pokeb/PASoundEngine/README.markdown

 # About PASoundEngine

-This is my fork of the 'experimental' sound engine (for positional sound using Open AL) that comes with [Cocos 2d for iPhone](http://code.google.com/p/cocos2d-iphone/).
+This is my fork of the 'experimental' sound engine (for positional sound using Open AL) that comes with [cocos2d for iPhone](http://code.google.com/p/cocos2d-iphone/).
 [It was originally written by Florin Dumitrescu](http://code.google.com/p/cocos2d-iphone/source/browse/trunk/experimental/sound-engine/PASoundMgr.m).
 This is the sound engine used by my [Space Harvest](http://spaceharvest.com) game.

 This code is licensed under the [cocos2d for iPhone license](http://www.cocos2d-iphone.org/wiki/doku.php/license).